Obtaining a Resale Price for Your MPDU

 Obtaining a Resale Price

-If you currently own an MPDU and would like a resale price, you may write the MPDU office or e-mail Maureen Harzinski.
+If you currently own an MPDU and would like a resale price, you may write the MPDU office or send an e-mail to MPDU Intake.
 Please print out the resale price request form and include the following information with your request:

 - your name